5 Ways to Protect Your Dachshund’s Paws This Winter

 Using a dog puzzle or IQ dog toy will increase their excitement to learn by including yummy treats with playtime.

-Keep your Dachshund occupied for longer periods of time and reduce destructive behaviors by including these recommended mind-motivating dog toys.
+Keep your pup occupied for longer periods of time and reduce destructive behaviors by including these mind-motivating dog toys – They’re Dachshund Approved!

 How long has it been since you taught your Dachshund a new trick?

-It doesn’t matter how young or old they are, it is a great opportunity to have some one-on-one time with your pup.
+It doesn’t matter how young or old they are, it is a great opportunity to have some one-on-one time with your furry friend.

-Post You May Like: 5 Easy Commands To Teach Your Dachshund
+Post You Should Read: 5 Easy Commands To Teach Your Dachshund

 Play Dates: Set up some doggie play dates with your friends.